biocore/qiime/doc/scripts/otu_category_significance.rst

 	**[REQUIRED]**

 	-i, `-`-otu_table_fp
-		Path to the otu table, or to a directory containing OTU tables -m, `-`-category_mapping_fp
+		Path to the otu table in biom format, or to a directory containing OTU tables -m, `-`-category_mapping_fp
 		Path to category mapping file